Rose Totino – Short Biography

 Their takeout operation soon grew into a restaurant.
 On February 7, 1951, the Totino couple opened the doors of Totino’s Italian Kitchen.

 Their original plan was to sell all items on a takeout basis.
-However, customers wanted someplace to sit and eat their pizzas on-site so Totino added chairs and tables and bought rooms for the people to dine in.
+However, customers wanted someplace to sit and eat their pizzas, so Totino added chairs and tables for the people to dine in.

 About ten years after starting the business, Totino got the idea of making frozen pizzas that customers could bake at home.
 Rose Totino set up a frozen pizza business in 1962, right about the same time frozen foods were gaining wide acceptance and popularity.